SuzieP/Portfolio/README.md

 #### Exploratory analysis of the Chicago govt. public datasets (published in 2012) using SQL and Python.

-#### Exploratory analysis and WordCloud visualization of tweets with keyword 'Trump' (pulled from Twitter Jan 5-8 2021) using Python.
+#### Exploratory analysis and WordCloud visualization of tweets with keyword 'Trump' (scraped from Twitter Jan 5-8 2021) using Python.

 #### Exploratory analysis of citation network (public Citation dataset, 2010) using PageRank algorithm.